 - If possible, ask for a booth instead of a table, this will help provide a more contained environment for your child.

 - Ask your server to give you a heads up if there will be any singing for a birthday at a table close by so that you can take your child outside for a few moments while they sing.

 - Should your child get overstimulated take your child outside and let him/her walk around for a few moments or go sit in the car so that they can calm down.

 - Try to keep your child occupied while at dinner.
-This can mean coloring, playing with an iPad, bringing a favorite toy – whatever your child enjoys!
+This can mean coloring, books, scent kit or fidget toys, playing with an iPad, bringing a favorite toy – whatever your child enjoys!

 Together, we can unlock your child’s potential

 Many autistic children struggle with social interactions due to social skills deficits.
 Read our blog to learn more about what social deficits are, how this can affect your autistic child’s life and the steps you can take to help them improve or overcome their social deficits.
 Understanding Social Skills Deficits in Autistic Children Many autistic […]

 Sensory Seeking vs Avoiding – Lighthouse Autism Center